apache/pekko-persistence-r2dbc/design-notes.md

 # Design notes

-One of the primary goals with this Akka Persistence plugin is to have a design that is efficient for Postgres compatible distributed SQL databases like Yugabyte or Cockroach.
+One of the primary goals with this Pekko Persistence plugin is to have a design that is efficient for Postgres compatible distributed SQL databases like Yugabyte or Cockroach.
 It should also work well with ordinary Postgres.

 ## Problems with eventsByTag

 The usage of `eventsByTag` for Projections has the major drawback that the number of tags must be decided up-front and can't easily be changed afterwards.
-Starting with too many tags means much overhead since many projection instances would be running on each node in a small Akka Cluster.
+Starting with too many tags means much overhead since many projection instances would be running on each node in a small Pekko Cluster.
 Each projection instance polling the database periodically.
-Starting with too few tags means that it can't be scaled later to more Akka nodes.
+Starting with too few tags means that it can't be scaled later to more Pekko nodes.

 ## Introducing event slicing